o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/components-layout-fitter.md

 ---
-description: ' Add a layout fitter component to an element in the Amazon Lumberyard UI Editor to make the element fit its content. '
+description: ' Add a layout fitter component to an element in the Open 3D Engine UI Editor to make the element fit its content. '
 title: LayoutFitter
 ---